NEW PRODUCTS in the offer.

 Soap with sodium lactate – soap for the impatient

-When making cold process soaps, one of the optional additives is sodium lactate.
-Here is a recipe for a soap that contains this compound, which helps to speed up the hardening of the soap.
-Therefore, if you are too impatient and want to cut your soap as soon as possible, sodium lactate is the right ingredient for you.
+When making soaps using the cold process method, one of the optional additives is sodium lactate.
+We bring you a recipe for a soap that contains precisely this compound, which helps to speed up the hardening of the soap.
+Therefore, if you are too impatient and want to cut your soap as soon as possible, sodium lactate is the right additive for you.

-Making solid cold process soap can't do without sodium hydroxide, water, and of course oils
+The production of a solid soap by the cold process cannot be done without sodium hydroxide, water and of course oils

 and fats, which are then saponified.
 To create the colour effect, mica powders were used in combination with titanium dioxide to achieve a more intense white colour.

-The quantities of ingredients needed are given in grams, as any change in the recipe regarding the fats and oils used requires the entire recipe to be re-calculated using a soap calculator (many are freely available on the internet).
-This is because the amount of sodium hydroxide required to saponify the fat in question will change.
+The amounts of the necessary ingredients are given in grams, since with any change in the formula that concerns the fats and oils used, it is necessary to recalculate the whole formula using a soap calculator (many are freely available on the internet).
+This is because the amount of sodium hydroxide required to saponify the given fat will change.

-The soap shown was made from 400 g of oils and butters.
+The given soap was prepared from 400 g of oils and butters.

 Demineralised water 113,00